Martin-Melody/resume/cv.md

 **Department of Social Protection, Sligo**
 _April 2023 – September 2023_

-- Develop backend functionality in C# using .NET Web API and the Naked Objects framework
+- Developed backend functionality in C# using .NET Web API and the Naked Objects framework
-- Use Azure DevOps for CI/CD pipelines and write build scripts using PowerShell
+- Used Azure DevOps for CI/CD pipelines and write build scripts using PowerShell
-- Participate in code reviews, team meetings, and pair programming
+- Participated in code reviews, team meetings, and pair programming
-- Contribute to testing and optimizing legacy systems as part of an Agile team
+- Contributed to testing and optimizing legacy systems as part of an Agile team
-- Work with internal wikis and documentation
+- Worked with internal wikis and documentation

 ---